coreymaps/cs/content/authors/corey/_index.md

 As a PhD student, I use radar remote sensing to study terrestrial hydrologic processes and associated human impacts.
 I have interests where earth science and politics abut; and seek to develop insights from remote sensing observations that both support scientific research in terrestrial hydrology and diplomatic accountability in the management and monitoring of increasingly scarce freshwater resources.

-Before embarking on an academic career, I was an activist for social and environmental justice in Oakland, CA and supported myself through the development of plant oil extraction systems for California's medical marijuana industry.
+Before embarking on an academic career, I was an activist based in Oakland, CA and supported myself through the development of plant oil extraction systems for California's medical marijuana industry.
 I worked on community-based police accountability with [Berkeley Copwatch](https://www.berkeleycopwatch.org) and helped organize the [direct action](https://www.occupythefarmfilm.com) that established the [Gill Tract Farm](https://www.gilltractfarm.org/).

-Today, in addition to scientific research, I develop and employ earth observation methods to study hydro-hegemony in [transboundary waters](https://www.unwater.org/water-facts/transboundary-waters/) and the use of environmental modifications in conflict and colonialism.
+I like enjoy live music, riding bicycles, cooking, and cracking jokes at any available opportunity.